aausek/PhotoBlend/README.md

 in the preview screen where it may be saved to the user's local drive.

 ### Specifications
 Custom application build using a PyQt5 GUI as the frontend, a custom C library for blending images, and the [imagefilters](https://github.com/gatorpazz/imagefilters) PIP package (a Rust-based library) for image filters.

 ### External libraries and Dependencies
 - PySide2, Pillow, numpy, wsl, imagefilters, wheel
+ - `assets/` includes sample images for test run

 ### Installation Options
 - To install PhotoBlend start XServer and Ubuntu terminal